The first part of this episode is available to all listeners. To hear the whole thing, become a paid subscriber here.

 Kat Garcia-Benson: I had goals from the very start of wanting to become a dietitian, of having a private practice.
 And because of one of the first dietitians who I ever met and seeing her practice and looking at her and being like, "I want to do that.
 I want to do what she's doing."
 And so when I was just talking to that PhD level dietitian that had reached out to me with LinkedIn, I had spoken about my goals.
 And one of the kind of ways that I was invited to join and one of the reasons why I did was that she was mentioning how I can use this as a way to make extra money on the side because I really didn't want to stay as a clinical dietitian in a hospital forever.
 And that I can use my extra time focusing on building within this opportunity, building my business, quote, business.
 And then I can go on my own and leave this kind of clinical job and start my private practice.

 And so I was starting to work kind of on the side and starting my private practice.
-And there was that encouragement to really blend the multi-level marketing company within the private practice and having the sales of the products be part of that packaging.
+And there was this encouragement to blend the multi-level marketing company with the private practice and have the sales of the products be part of that packaging.
 And that did not make me feel the best, because as a dietitian, we look at the individual and not everybody needs the same thing.
-And I felt very uncomfortable with that.
+I felt very uncomfortable with that.
 But that was just one of the signs that I kind of pushed aside and probably should have listened to sooner.

 Christy Harrison: Yeah, it's so easy to see red flags in hindsight and sometimes so hard to see them in the moment, especially when economics and sort of career goals are tied up with that, too.
 It sounds like they held out a promise for you, as they do to so many people for supposed wealth and financial independence and building a business on your own terms and all of that stuff.
 And that's incredibly appealing.
 So I understand.